Agmatidine: Introduction

 The genetic code describes how triplet codons on mRNA are translated into protein sequences by specific tRNA molecules which can base-pair with the codons.
 Precise decoding of the genetic code is a fundamental pre-requisite for long-term survival of all organisms.
 The nature of the anticodon decides the specificity of hydrogen bonding and hence the accuracy of decoding by tRNAs.
-Till date, a variety of post-transcriptional modifications have been discovered which aid tRNAs in increasing their repertoire of hydrogen bonding capacities.
+To date, a variety of post-transcriptional modifications have been discovered which aid tRNAs in increasing their repertoire of hydrogen bonding capacities.
 These modifications usually occur on the first base on the anticodon (position 34 or the wobble base position) which base pairs with the third base on the codon and are critical in specific recognition of codons by tRNAs.

 The wobble rules of Crick propose how a limited set of tRNAs can decode a wider set of codons by use of wobble base pairing.
 These rules have been successful in explaining how most of the genetic code is specifically translated by a limited number of tRNAs.
 For example, a single phenylalanine tRNA with G in the first anticodon position can base pair with either U or C (thus decoding UUU and UUC) and a single leucine tRNA with a modified U (2-thioU) in the anticodon can base pair with either A or G (thus decoding UUA and UUG).